open-backend-bible/.github/profile/README.md

-# 👋 Welcome to GeekPie!
+# 👋 Welcome to Sensetime IRDC!

 <!--